maremiwan/learn-ros/README.md

 Kiran Palla|[kiranpalla.com](https://kiranpalla.com)

 ## Credits
-To all the developers of ROS, Gazebo simulator, Ubuntu and to other open-source applications.
+To all the developers of ROS, Gazebo simulator, Ubuntu and other open-source applications.